The Real Reason Why

 I do not have fans.
 My music has fans.

-Journey has illuminated that sometimes one is lucky enough to actually achieve that.
+Journey has illuminated that sometimes one is lucky enough to actually achieve that (I emphasize that it’s luck because I can’t really explain how I / we did it).
 Here below are just a few of the messages I have gotten from people with regards to Journey.
 I post them not because they compliment my music, but because they show Journey is not “mine,” (shared of course with thatgamecompany and Sony), but truly belongs to everyone.
 For having been part of that, for these quotes below, and for the many space won’t allow me to post, I am beyond-words grateful:

 Finally, this last one I have reproduced exactly from its source because I don’t believe I could have adequately excerpted, and also to preserve the original formatting.
 It is a succinct and perfect demonstration of everything I am trying to say here today: